MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/add-instance-subscription.md

 - If a security group is associated with an instance, only users with [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps licenses that are members of the instance security group will be created as users in the [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps instance.

-- When you remove a security group that is associated with a [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)] instance, either by editing the instance and removing the security group or by deleting the security group, [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)] licensed users who were members of the security group will have the same access to [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)].
+- When you remove a security group that is associated with a Customer Engagement apps instance, either by editing the instance and removing the security group or by deleting the security group, Customer Engagement apps licensed users who were members of the security group will have the same access to Customer Engagement apps.

 - When you assign a security group to an instance, that instance will not show up in the **Instances** tab (instance picker) in the [!INCLUDE[pn_dyn_365_admin_center](../includes/pn-dyn-365-admin-center.md)] for users not in the group.